Help keep our prices low: Tell a friend about this vacation!

 Day 1 – Halifax, Nova Scotia

 Welcome to Canada’s Atlantic Coast and the Canadian Maritimes, a land blessed with stunning natural beauty and a relaxed way of life.
-Visit all three of Canada’s Maritime provinces: Nova Scotia, Prince Edward Island and New Brunswick.
-On arrival, transfer by hotel courtesy shuttle from the Halifax airport.
+Visit all three of Canada’s Maritime provinces – Nova Scotia, Prince Edward Island and New Brunswick.
+Transfer from Halifax Stanfield Airport by hotel courtesy shuttle.
 Rooms are available for check-in after 3:00 p.m.
 Join Caravan for an 8:00 p.m. welcome briefing.

 Day 2 – New Brunswick, Bay of Fundy

-On your morning drive from Nova Scotia to New Brunswick, you cross rivers, streams and marshlands that are connected to the Fundy tides.
-Arrive in the Province of New Brunswick to visit New Brunswick's most famous geological feature, the Flowerpot Rocks at Hopewell Cape.
+Cross rivers, streams, and marshlands on your morning journey to the Province of New Brunswick.
+Visit the Flowerpot Rocks at Hopewell Cape.
 Observe the gradual rise or fall of the Bay of Fundy tides, an average change of 6 to 8 feet per hour.
-The Fundy Tides are the highest on earth and rise and fall an astounding 50 feet.
-Twice each day one-hundred-billion tons of water flow into the Bay of Fundy.
-This creates the phenomenal Fundy Tides, which overpower the rivers flowing into the Bay of Fundy and reverse their direction two times a day.
-Next, travel over the 8 mile Confederation Bridge to the picturesque province of Prince Edward Island.
+The Fundy Tides are the highest on Earth and rise and fall an astounding 50 feet.
+Twice each day, one hundred billion tons of water flow into the Bay of Fundy, overpowering the Bay's rivers and reversing their direction.
+Next, traverse the 8 mile Confederation Bridge to the picturesque province of Prince Edward Island.
 Pass over gently rolling farmlands en route to Prince Edward Island National Seashore.
 Enjoy vistas of red sand beaches and bluffs.
 Watch for red fox and great blue heron.
-Enjoy a relaxing two night stay at your nearby country inn.
+Enjoy a relaxing two night stay at your country inn.
 Dinner tonight.
 BD

 Day 3 – Prince Edward Island

 This morning enter the magical and enchanting world of Anne of Green Gables.
 Visit the Anne of Green Gables House in Cavendish.
 Stroll through Lover's Lane and other settings from the literary classic.
 Mark Twain called the novel "the sweetest creation of childlife yet written."
-This afternoon, join Caravan for a brief sightseeing tour of Charlottetown followed by leisure time in the downtown.
+This afternoon, join Caravan for a brief sightseeing tour of Charlottetown.
+Enjoy leisure time downtown.
 B

 Day 4 – Cape Breton Island